How Much To Pay A House Sitter (4 Factors to Consider)

 Pet owners care for their pets and want to keep their pups or kitties happy while they’re away.
 Finding the perfect house sitter will help ease your anxiety about leaving your fur baby for an extended period.

-If they do a great job, they can become a long-term house sitter that you can call upon for future trips!
+If they do a great job, they can become a long-term house sitter you can call upon for future trips!

 Author: Britt

-Hiya!
-I am Britt is one of the Travelling House Sitters.
-I have cared for 25 dogs, 35 cats 1 turtle, and 1 rabbit over 40+ houses in 15 countries over 5 years.
+I am Britt.
+I have been house-sitting and pet-sitting for the past seven years.
+I have cared for 25 dogs, 35 cats, one turtle, and one rabbit over 80+ houses in 15 countries.

-I am is ready to teach you exactly how to become a house sitter!
+I get many questions about how to start as a housesitter, so please reach out if you have any questions!
 I want everyone to enjoy this incredible lifestyle as well!

-You can read more about about Jay and I here!
+You can read more about Jay and me here!

-Or connect with me on Facebook or in our house sitting community on Facebook
+Or connect with me on Facebook or in our house-sitting community on Facebook.

-1. I just finished a house sitting job I was there 13 nights it also entailed taking care of 2 cats.
+I just finished a house sitting job I was there 13 nights it also entailed taking care of 2 cats.
 Which one of the cats required giving 2 insulin shots per day.
 When the owners came back they offered 200 dollars I felt it was low and counter offered a fee of 300 dollars I then asked Google what housesitting fees go for I think 300 was fair but Im not sure any suggestions?

-1. Hiya Anna,
+Hiya Anna,

 Thanks for writing in!
 I think it is something you need to work out before the sit, otherwise it can be hard to come to an agreement.
 I would stick with 200, ask for a reference and then going forward discuss you pricing first 🙂